SQL Notebook

 OR (is_electric = 1);

-- AND: All conditions must be true.
+- AND: all conditions must be true.

-- OR: At least one condition must be true.
+- OR: at least one condition must be true.

-- NOT: Reverses a condition.
+- NOT: flips a condition.

 Not Equal (<>)